We are a team of experts with the goal of helping people understand the risks of taking antidepressants.

 Stolen Lives Picnic for Prescribed Harm Day 2025

-To commemorate Prescribed Harm Day 2025, we will be hosting our annual Stolen Lives Picnic in Hyde Park, London, on 29 July 2025.
+To commemorate Prescribed Harm Day 2025, we hosted our annual Stolen Lives Picnic in Hyde Park, London, on 29 July 2025.

 This is a global observance, and we encourage individuals and communities around the world to organise their own local picnics.
-If you plan to host an event, please contact us so we can offer support and include your gathering in our international outreach efforts.
+If you are interested in hosting an event in 2026, please contact us so we can offer support and include your gathering in our international outreach efforts.

 What to Know Before You Start Antidepressants